Franciszek Gajowniczek: After World War II

 On 17 October 1971, Gajowniczek was a special guest of Pope Paul VI in the Vatican when Maximilian Kolbe was beatified for his martyrdom.
 In 1972, Time magazine reported that over 150,000 people made a pilgrimage to Auschwitz to honor the anniversary of Kolbe's beatification.
 One of the first to speak was Gajowniczek, who declared "I want to express my thanks for the gift of life."
 His wife, Helena, died in 1977.
 Gajowniczek was in the Vatican once again, this time as a guest of Pope John Paul II, when Kolbe was canonized on 10 October 1982.

-In 1994, Gajowniczek visited St. Maximilian Kolbe Catholic Church of Houston, Texas, where he told his translator Chaplain Thaddeus Horbowy that "so long as he ... has breath in his lungs, he would consider it his duty to tell people about the heroic act of love by Maximilian Kolbe."
+In 1994, Gajowniczek visited St. Maximilian Kolbe Catholic Church of West Chester, Pennsylvania and also in Houston, Texas, where he told his translator Chaplain Thaddeus Horbowy that "so long as he ... has breath in his lungs, he would consider it his duty to tell people about the heroic act of love by Maximilian Kolbe."

 Gajowniczek died in the city of Brzeg on 13 March 1995 at the age of 93.
 He was buried at Niepokalanów, a religious community founded by Maximilian Kolbe, 53 years after Kolbe saved his life.
 He was survived by his second wife, Janina.